Keeping you up to date on the world of Marketplace Lending

 “It’s my personal opinion that Zagga is more suited to the more sophisticated investor, as it deals with large amounts of money.
 A younger person who has a spare thousand dollars would probably take ten $100 loans through a different platform instead.”

-In fact, David’s first ever Zagga loan was secured by a mortgage on the very home it would later help complete - a proposal he was eager to take up since the valuation safely exceeded the amount being borrowed.
+In fact, David’s first ever Zagga investment was secured by a mortgage on the very home his investment would later help complete - a proposal he was eager to take up since the valuation safely exceeded the amount being borrowed.

-“The guys were surprised that I took out a whole loan in one hit,” admits David.
+“The guys at Zagga were surprised that I took out a whole loan in one hit,” admits David.

 “My answer to them at the time was ‘well I already understand the process.’
 I recognised as soon as I saw the extent and the volume of the documentation Zagga had that it was very well thought through and well controlled.”